 View Conditional Split Activity

-When individuals enter your flow, they will automatically get queued up for all emails and split components in your series based on the Time Delays you've set.
-If you've placed a Time Delay before a split, recipients will wait at this split and not get scheduled for any emails below it.
-After a recipient gets evaluated at a split, we will then schedule him/her for emails down the YES or NO path as appropriate.
+When individuals enter your flow, they will automatically be queued in the Waiting tab for the first step only.
+When an individual reaches a Split in a flow, they will wait at this split until the scheduled evaluation time arrives.
+After a recipient is evaluated at a split, they will be scheduled down the YES or NO path as appropriate.

-Just as you can click on any email and see who's waiting to receive it -- along with the scheduled time the email will send out -- you can click on any Conditional Split and see who is queued up to get evaluated, along with the scheduled time for this evaluation.
-Recipients are scheduled for these components based on the Time Delay directly before it.
+Just as you can click on any email and see who's waiting to receive it -- along with the scheduled time the email will send out -- you can click on any conditional split and see who is queued to be evaluated, along with the scheduled time for this evaluation.
+Recipients are scheduled for these components based on the time delay directly before them.

-If you select any Conditional Split, in the lefthand sidebar you will see a snapshot count of how many people are waiting and how many have gotten evaluated YES and NO.
+If you select any conditional split, in the lefthand sidebar you will see a snapshot count of how many people are waiting and how many have been evaluated YES and NO.

-To dive deeper into these statistics, and view those falling into these buckets, click View all Activity.
+To dive deeper into these statistics and view those who fall into these buckets, click View all Activity.
 You will be taken to an Evaluation Activity page.
 To return to the main flow canvas, click Done in the upper righthand corner.